poswalabhishek/Hate-Speech-Intensity-Prediction/README.md

 This repository aims to build up on previous research conducted in normalizing hatespeech.
 In order to do this, we will be using a dataset that has been previously used in the same context.
 The dataset can be found [here](https://github.com/poswalabhishek/NLP-Research/tree/main/data)

+Please let me know if you want to test with our API key.
+Email me at aposwal@connect.ust.hk and I shall review your request.

 To achieve the normalizing effect, we have divided the task in 3 subsets as follows:

 1. Intensity Detection